 Processed foods will do nothing but slow you down (both physically and in recovery).
 The only exception to this would be a high quality protein powder to incorporate into shakes before bed, or immediately following intense training days.

 Also, it’s time to get used to meal prepping.
 Using a Sunday after a long run to prep your breakfasts, lunches & dinners for the upcoming week, will be several hours well spent.
 During the week when you’re rushing home from work only to immediately train, the last thing you’ll want to do after that is cook.
 It’s much easier to grab a pre-measured tupperware from the fridge and chow-down, then it is to cook through hunger.
 Plus, food prep will help you spend more time with your family, hobbies, or simply relaxing during the week.
 Something you’ll greatly appreciate, even if it does eat up a weekend afternoon.

-Ok, now that we’ve covered how much time this might take, as well as general changes you’ll need to make to your routine and diet, it’s time to discuss what a 1 year training schedule for an Ironman looks like physically.
+Ok, now that we’ve covered how much time this might take, as well as general changes you’ll need to make to your routine and diet, it’s time to discuss what a 1 year training schedule for a full triathlon looks like physically.

-This training program is split into 4 distinct phases:
+This triathlon training plan is split into 4 distinct phases:

 - Acclimation Phase

 - Peak Phase

 Each phase will contain swimming, biking, running, and strength training.
 You’ll also take note that all of these activities (with the exception of swimming and weight training) are measured in time, not distances.
 This is to help keep yourself from A.) over training, and B.) help you keep to a schedule so you can maintain some form of a normal social life.